-Within Cairns, there is a higher proportion of local Construction workers using public transport to get to work than the Electricity, Gas, Water and Waste Services workforce.
+Within Cairns, there is a similar proportion of local Construction workers using public transport to get to work than the Electricity, Gas, Water and Waste Services workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for Cairns is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.